ameyghan/ToonTanksUnrealEngine5/README.md

  2. The header #include "UMatineeCameraShake.h" has been added to cpp files needing access to it.
  3. Additional code comments
  4. Additional debug options about health and actor destruction.
+ 5. Batch files for advanced debugging and easy access.